weztcy/Aorus---Gaming-Showcase-Website/README.md

 ## 📜 License

-This project is maintained for portfolio, learning, reference, and development purposes.
+The source code in this repository is available for learning, reference, experimentation, and educational purposes.

 ---